othnin/Garden-Site/README.md

 # Garden-Site
-Garden website with hardware (Raspberry PI, Arduino, Django, Python)
+Garden website with hardware (Raspberry PI, Django, Python) This can only be run on a Raspberry PI